In the age of COVID-19, showing your love from afar has never been so important.

 Report biosecurity concerns

 If the package arrives and you notice something unusual in it that could indicate a pest or disease, report it immediately.
 Some things to look out for include live or dead insects, soil or seeds.
-Even if you’re unsure whether or not it’s cause for concern, it’s essential that you report it since pests and diseases can spread very far very quickly and can pose a threat to the health and safety of Australian residents.
-Given that we’re experiencing a global health pandemic, it’s especially important to prioritise health and safety in any and every way we can.
-There’s also no need to worry about any negative repercussions when reporting – you won’t be prosecuted if you accidentally imported risk material.
+Even if you’re unsure whether or not it’s cause for concern, it’s essential that you report it since pests and diseases can spread very far very quickly.

 To report any biosecurity concerns found in international mail, call the See.
 Secure.
-Report. hotline at 1800 798 636 or complete an online reporting form.
+Report. hotline on 1800 798 636 or complete an online reporting form.